-UPDATE August 2021: The seismology group has a new PowerEdge R7525 running dual 3.3/4.0GHz 75F3 32 core processors and 512GB of RAM along with twelve 18TB hard drives in a 160TB RAID6 volume and a 3.8TB SSD for faster data processing.
+In 2021 the seismology group added a PowerEdge R7525 running dual 3.3/4.0GHz 75F3 32 core processors and 512GB of RAM along with twelve 18TB hard drives in a 160TB RAID6 volume and a 3.8TB SSD for faster data processing.
 The addition of this additional server means we have 256 total AMD EPYC cores and 1.5TB of RAM available for use among our three R7525 servers, equivalent to about 10 of the 32 24-core nodes in the TELLUS cluster.

 If compiling your own code on these systems, the applications should be compiled using the AMD Optimizing C/C++ Compilers (AOCC).
 These have been installed on the systems and the user guide for using them can be found at the AOCC Home Page.
 The compiler itself is installed in /opt/AMD on the system so make sure to add /opt/AMD/aocc-compiler-3.0.0/bin to your path.